coacervatebio/gatk_requestor/README.md

   This will pull and run the requestor component of Coacervate.
 A Golem daemon is spun up in the container and the default Snakemake workflow is executed on test data bundled with the image.
 If you'd like to write the analysis output to your host please mount an empty directory using `-v /path/to/local/dir:/data/results/gather_out`.

 ## Status
-This project is currently in the PROOF OF CONCEPT stage.
+This project is currently a **Proof of Concept**.

 ## Approach
-The requestor image contains a workflow, defined in Snakemake, that uses GATK to process alignments in the CRAM format to [joint called](https://gatk.broadinstitute.org/hc/en-us/articles/360035890431-The-logic-of-joint-calling-for-germline-short-variants) VCF files.
-What's unique about this workflow is how the computation is parallelized and executed.
-Alignments are first split based on chromosome.
-HaplotypeCaller jobs are then requested from a pool of providers on the Golem network.
-HaplotypeCaller was chosen because it is the most computationally demanding while taking into account input and output file size, as demonstrated in [this study](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254363#pone-0254363-g003).
-The assumption here being that people are more likely to have access to [high-bandwidth connectivity](https://www.fiercetelecom.com/broadband/att-upgrades-its-fiber-network-offer-2-gig-5-gig-speeds) than high-performance compute.
+Coacervate accepts genomic sequence alignments and produces [joint called](https://gatk.broadinstitute.org/hc/en-us/articles/360035890431-The-logic-of-joint-calling-for-germline-short-variants) VCF files ready for annotation and actionable interpretation.
+This is achieved by splitting the inputs to parallelize the most [computationally intensive](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254363#pone-0254363-g003) step via the Golem Network.
+A major advantage of Coacervate is leveraging the fact that people are more likely to have access to [high-bandwidth connectivity](https://www.fiercetelecom.com/broadband/att-upgrades-its-fiber-network-offer-2-gig-5-gig-speeds) than to high-performance compute.

 ## Getting Started with Your Own Data
 The recommended way of using Coacervate with your own data is to overwrite different files/directories in the requestor container with compatible equivalents from the host machine.
 For example, you can overwrite the config and input alignments with `-v /host/config:/data/config/config.yml` and ` -v /host/alignments:/data/results/alignments/full/`.
+Currently, inputs must be in the CRAM format.

 Please see the files and folders already in place to get an idea of the required formats.
 The directory structure is similar to the Snakemake [best-practices](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility):
 ```